pointnetwork/blog.point/README.md

-# Template Example Zapp
+# Blog Deployment Wizard dApp

-Welcome to the Template Example Zapp.
+Welcome to the Blog Deployment Wizard dApp.
 This README is a basic guide to getting started with this application.

 This is a React JS app.
 So you will need to install dependencies for it and run a build watcher if you want to develop it further.

 ## Main Libraries

-This template Zapp uses:
+This dApp uses:

 * [React JS](https://reactjs.org/) **v 17.x**
 * [React Bootstrap](https://react-bootstrap.github.io/) **v 2.x**
 * [Bootstrap](https://getbootstrap.com/) **v 5.x**

-## Deploy the site to YNet using Point Node
+## Deploy the site to mainnet using Point Node

-### Build the Zapp
+### Build the dApp

 Since this a React JS site it rquires to be built before it can be deployed as follows: